Skip to main content

 Primary Sponsors: Senfronia Thompson (D)

-SB 147: Prohibiting the purchase or acquisition of property by certain aliens or foreign entities
+SB 147: Relating to the purchase/acquisition of real property by certain aliens or foreign entities

 Primary Sponsors: Lois Kolkhorst (R)

-SB 2 title: Relating to conduct constituting the criminal offense of illegal voting; increasing a criminal penalty
+HB1243: Relating to conduct constituting the criminal offense of illegal voting

-Summary: A person commits an offense if the person knowingly votes or attempts to vote;
+Summary: Senate Bill 2 outlines the offense if a person knowingly votes or attempts to vote;

 • While being ineligible to vote;